top of page

 Scottish Centre For Geopoetics journal.
 People standing with arms outstretched by the sea, overcast sky.
 Text: STRAVAIG #16, Expressing the Earth: 30 Years, Poems, Art, Essays.

 I joined the organisation following the 2017 conference held on Seil, an island off the west coast of Scotland which is separated from the mainland by a distance of a few meters.
-This ancient blog post reflects upon my experience there, and introduces the themes and topics covered by a number of those presenting and providing workshops.
+This blog post reflects upon my experience there, and introduces the themes and topics covered by a number of those presenting and providing workshops.

 You can find out more about this brilliant organisation by visiting their website, and Stravaig can be accessed from the 'journal' section of the main menu: https://www.geopoetics.org.uk/